placidanomaly/HPPrimeSightReduction/README.md

 ### Clearing Memory

 The program keeps data about sights and lines of position in the calculator's memory, and that data is preserved when the calculator is turned off.
 Generally, you should clear the program's memory prior to any new fix.
-If you ever get an **Invalid Input** error, you likely inadvertently opened the **Sight Reduction** program for editing and need to clear the memory.
+If you ever get an **Invalid Input** error, you likely inadvertently opened the **Sight Reduction** program for editing and need to clear the memory (see the **NOTE** in the [Confirming that Everything Works](#confirming-that-everything-works) section).
 To clear all program variables:

 1. Highlight the **Sight Reduction** program and press the <img alt="Run" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/run.png" valign="middle"> soft key
 2. From the list of options, pick **RESET_SIGHTS** on the touchscreen or with the arrows and the <img alt="Enter" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/enter.png" valign="middle"> key, or press the <img alt="8" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/8.png" valign="middle"> key.
 Click any key to dismiss the confirmation message.